CosmWasm/cosmwasm/MIGRATING.md

   ```

   Note that this means you can mix "messages" and "submessages" in any execution
   order.
-You are not restricted to doing "submessages" first.
+You are no more restricted to doing "submessages" first.

 ## 0.13 -> 0.14